Lakes, Mountains, and Desert

 Hyrum Lake State Park

-Bill and Kathy met us in Idaho and we traveled together for three stops.
-They were able to get matching reservations at Hyrum with us, and then we coordinated our stop at Heber City, leaving on the same day for Saint George.
+Bill and Kathy met us in Idaho, and we traveled together for three stops.
+They got matching reservations at Hyrum with us, and then we coordinated our stop at Heber City, leaving on the same day for Saint George.

 Tami, Scott, Bill and Kathy